Blade Products and the Angle Bivector of Subspaces

+As its name indicates, $\Theta_{V,W}$ is asymmetric: in general, $\Theta_{V,W} \neq \Theta_{W,V}$ if $\dim V\neq \dim W$.
+This feature sets it apart from similar angles which also measure volume contraction, but in projections from the smaller subspace to the larger one (e.g., those in \cite{Gluck1967,Gunawan2005,Jiang1996,Wedin1983} and in \Cref{sc:GA angles}).
+This asymmetry may seem odd, but it reflects the lack of symmetry between subspaces of distinct dimensions.
+A way to understand it is to note that, as \Cref{pr:properties Grassmann}\emph{\ref{it:Theta 0}} indicates, $\Theta_{V,W}$ measures, in a sense, how far $V$ is from being contained in $W$.
+If $\dim V > \dim W$, no rotation of $V$ will bring this any closer to happening, and as $V$ will always have a nonzero vector orthogonal to $W$, $\Theta_{V,W}$ will never be less than $\frac\pi 2$, by \Cref{pr:properties Grassmann}\emph{\ref{it:Theta pi2}}.
+On the other hand, $W$ can be rotated into $V$, and $\Theta_{W,V}$ can assume any value in $[0,\frac\pi2]$.

-An important feature of the Grassmann angle is its asymmetry: as $\Theta_{V,W}=\frac \pi 2$ if $\dim V>\dim W$, in general $\Theta_{V,W}\neq\Theta_{W,V}$.
-This may seem odd, but it reflects the asymmetry between subspaces of distinct dimensions, and leads to more general results with simpler proofs, as the angle `keeps track' of special cases depending on which subspace is larger.
-For example, it allows \cref{pr:contraction} to unconditionally relate $\Theta_{V,W}$ to asymmetric contractions.
-The symmetry when dimensions are equal is linked to the symmetry of the inner product, as follows.
+The asymmetry turns out to be useful, leading to more general results with simpler proofs, as the angle `keeps track' of special cases depending on which subspace is larger.
+For example, if we had defined the angle in a symmetric way (projecting from the smaller subspace to the larger one, as in \cite{Dorst2007}, or using \eqref{eq:Theta prod cos} without the exception for $p>q$, as in \cite{Hitzer2010a}), the results in \Cref{pr:properties Grassmann} would require extra conditions.